Robust build management and Diagnostics features with a focus at the Edge

 The first blog in this series focused on the state of scaling up of Industrial and as well as the need for a Flexible and versatile Architecture that works at the cloud, in-premise and at the edge.
 This second blog in this series will focus on the importance of Robust Build management and Diagnostics features particularly at the Edge.

 IoT is a fundamental piece of any IoT solution enabling connectivity, provisioning, device management, automation, dashboarding and data analytics of the connected and the data captured from these devices.
-IoT Platform provides a ready-to-use set of features that greatly speeds up the development of applications and the infrastructure required to manage and monitor the plethora of IoT devices promising to take care of scalability and also some amount of cross-device compatibility.
+IoT Platform provides a ready-to-use set of features that greatly speeds up the development of applications and the required to manage and monitor the plethora of IoT devices promising to take care of scalability and also some amount of cross-device compatibility.
 The origination of such platforms started with what we commonly refer to it as ‘IoT MiddleWare’ but evolved to be much more comprehensive.

 It is important to note that many IoT startups who started 4-5 years back built their own IoT Platforms in their initial and formative years (including Machinesense.com and Signaguard.com) because robust IoT Platforms did not exist back then.
 A plethora (may be too many) of such Platforms exist today in all flavors catering to different needs, verticals and points to choose from.
 There are opensource IoT Platforms, horizontal IoT Platforms and as well as vertical specific integrated IoT Platforms.
 But majority of them are Cloud based today.